evaliu2002/PetMyDog/Weekly Reports/ReportFour.md

                             page allows uploading profile photo from the local memory and preview them.

      - What we plan to do: Build the remaining components and discuss the communication with back end.
+###### Anish Konanki

+     - Goals from last week: Finish createDogProfile API and work with the other backend developers to finish the updateLocation API.
+     - Progress and Issues: I completed implementing the createDogProfile API.
+I also worked with the other backend developers to set up JUnit with Maven and CircleCI for the backend.
+I've been trying to figure out ElasticSearch and see how it works so that we can finish updateLocation and getNearbyUsers for next week.
+I will be looking deeper into it to understand the ins and outs of ElasticSearch.
+     - Plans and Goals for the Next Week: Finish the big APIs for next week and set up for the beta release, and implement proper testing for the backend.